EmDash00/forcedimension_core-python-docs/docs/source/forcedimension_core.dhd-doc.rst

 This mechanism can remove communication overhead without affecting performance if set properly, but can also significantly affect performance if set to the wrong value.
 It is recommended to leave the TimeGuard feature to its default setting unless a specific software architecture requires it.
-The SDK calls that trigger the TimeGuard feature will return :data:`forcedimension_core.dhd.constants.TIMEGUARD` if communication with the device was deemed unnecessary and 0 otherwise.
+The SDK calls that trigger the TimeGuard feature will return :data:`forcedimension_core.constants.TIMEGUARD` if communication with the device was deemed unnecessary and 0 otherwise.
 See :ref:`error_management` for more information.

 The value of the TimeGuard can be adjust via :func:`forcedimension_core.dhd.expert.setTimeGuard()`.